List of historical ship types.

 This is a list of historical ship types, which includes any classification of ship that has ever been used, excluding smaller vessels considered to be boats.
 The classifications are not all mutually exclusive; a vessel may be both a full-rigged ship by description, and a collier or frigate by function.

-1. Aircraft Carrier: Naval vessel able to launch and retrieve airplanes
+1. Aircraft Carrier: Naval vessel able to

 2. Amphibious warfare ship: Vessels of various sizes for landing personnel and vehicles